Taiwoogbonyomi/yoga-wellness/README.md

-### wireframe
+### Wireframe

-I used balsamic to design my wireframe
+I used balsamic to design my wireframe.
+Below is the screenshot of mobile design.
 ![alt text](assets/images/Yoga-wellness.png)

 ---